HEFA Feedstock Risk: When Cheap Lipids Disappear

 • Under the modeled distribution, ~60.1% of feedstock outcomes remain below the parity-supporting threshold (~$931/tonne).

-Output 2 - Parity Probability
+Figure 2 - Parity Probability

 Probability of parity curves across fossil-jet and credit scenarios